Omnipod Pump

 The pod will expire when it thinks it has been 80 hours.
 The pod clock may drift a few seconds with respect to phone time during the pod life.
 The Expiration time gets updated when the pod reports how long it thinks it has been since it was activated.

-Some additional details from the most recent pod status response message are displayed if you tap the Device Details row, as shown in the graphic below.
+Some additional details for the most recent pod status response message are displayed if you tap the Device Details row, as shown in the graphic below.
 Most people will not need to view this.

 The graphic shows an example for Omnipod on the left, Omnipod DASH (TWI BOARD) in the middle and Omnipod DASH (NXP BLE) on the right.
 Do not worry about the different board styles (Device Name) for DASH.
 The developers did that for you.
 If you are asking for help from a mentor - they may request this information.